-What this logic refers to is the importance of acting quickly in business and striking while the iron is hot.
+Speaking of trends, this logic refers to the importance of acting quickly in business and striking while the iron is hot.

 It’s essential to be quick on your feet and have your finger on the pulse of both markets and consumers.